-The Australia luxury goods market size reached USD 7.4 Billion in 2023.
-Looking forward, IMARC Group expects the market to reach USD 14.31 Billion by 2032, exhibiting a growth rate (CAGR) of 7.20% during 2024-2032.
-The market is propelled by the rapid urbanization and increasing disposable income levels of individuals, evolving consumer preferences, significant growth of e-commerce in luxury retail, rising influence of social media and celebrity endorsement, and cultural shifts toward experience over ownership.
+The Australia luxury goods market size reached USD 7.9 Billion in 2024.
+Looking forward, the market is expected to reach USD 14.5 Billion by 2033, exhibiting a growth rate (CAGR) of 6.91% during 2025-2033.
+The rapid urbanization and increasing disposable income levels of individuals, evolving consumer preferences, significant growth of e-commerce in luxury retail, rising influence of social media and celebrity endorsement, and cultural shifts toward experience over ownership are some of the major factors fueling the Australia luxury goods market share.

 Report Attribute